TaahaaUsman/Quiz-App/README.md

 <h1>Improved Home map details</h1>

 1. Plot size = 53 feet west, 35 feet south, 24 feet North,

+In Vercel deployment there is problem ContactUs page is not shown.
+I have to solve this in next.